MvO-Codurance/serverless-playground/print-http-headers/azure/PrintHttpHeaders/Readme.md

 This project shows how to run an ASP.NET Core Azure Functions application.

 ## Project Files
-* `Program.cs` - entry point to the application that contains all of the top level statements initializing the ASP.NET Core application
+* `Program.cs` - entry point to the application that contains all of the top level statements initializing the ASP.NET Core application.
-* `Functions\Root.cs` - the "root" function (although Azure Functions does not allow functions to sit at the root route) that displays HTTP request/response headers
+* `Functions\Root.cs` - the "root" function (although Azure Functions does not allow functions to sit at the root route) that displays HTTP request/response headers.
+The headers are also stored in the deployed Cosmos database.
-* `Functions\Calculator.cs` - the simple calculator functions to add/subtract/multiple/divide two integers
+* `Functions\Calculator.cs` - the simple calculator functions to add/subtract/multiple/divide two integers.
-* `main.tf` - the main TerraForm file which contains statements to deploy the FunctionApp
+* `main.tf` - the main TerraForm file which contains statements to deploy the FunctionApp.
-* `variables.tf` - the TerraForm inputs definition file (change these to alter the names of the created Azure resources)
+* `variables.tf` - the TerraForm inputs definition file (change these to alter the names of the created Azure resources).
-* `outputs.tf` - the TerraForm outputs definition file (defines what information is output to the console after deployment completes)
+* `outputs.tf` - the TerraForm outputs definition file (defines what information is output to the console after deployment completes).

 ## Pre-requisites
 Ensure you have the following: